k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent support monsters from spawning with groups of undead
 - Fix: steeds that are loyal or greater (tameness) could get an indefinite number of attacks per round vs multiple monsters
+- Fix: player took blame for monster using Grimtooth